 In the case of prostate cancer, tumor growth is also promoted by androgens.
 Therefore, the compound acts by reducing the production of testosterone to a level known as chemical castration and it may also inhibit androgen receptor-positive tumor progression.
 Leuprolide acetate works as continuous therapy and its effects may be reversible when the therapy is discontinued.

-“The acetate salt of a synthetic nonapeptide analogue of gonadotropin-releasing hormone.
+“The acetate salt of a synthetic nonapeptide analog of gonadotropin-releasing hormone.
 Leuprolide binds to and activates gonadotropin-releasing hormone (GnRH) receptors,” notes the National Cancer Institute (NCI) Drug Dictionary.
-“Continuous, prolonged administration of leuprolide in males results in pituitary GnRH receptor desensitization and inhibition of pituitary secretion of follicle stimulating hormone (FSH) and luteinizing hormone (LH), leading to a significant decline in testosterone production; in females, prolonged administration results in a decrease in estradiol production.”
+“Continuous, prolonged administration of leuprolide in males results in pituitary GnRH receptor desensitization and inhibition of pituitary secretion of follicle-stimulating hormone (FSH) and luteinizing hormone (LH), leading to a significant decline in testosterone production; in females, prolonged administration results in a decrease in estradiol production.”

 Leuprolide acetate was approved by the US Food and Drug Administrated (FDA) in January 2002, following a request by Atria Laboratories.
 It is commercialized under the brand names Eligard, Lupron, or Viadur, and it is indicated as a palliative treatment for patients with advanced prostate cancer.
 Leuprolide acetate is designed to be administered as a subcutaneous injection and deliver 7.5 mg of the compound at a controlled rate over a one-month therapeutic period.
 It is injected into the body as a liquid, but it solidifies and continuously released the product for continued therapy.